 We recommend 175°F (80°C) for hot coffee and room temperature for cold brew.

 Strong coffee is the result of a longer brew time, where more compounds are extracted from the bean.
 Brew too long and your coffee will taste bitter and burnt; too short and under-extraction might make it acidic.

-We recommend stirring the coffee and water together for 10 seconds before pressing.
+We recommend stirring the coffee and water together for 10 seconds (for hot coffee) or 60 seconds (briskly, for cold brew) before pressing.